jehand/MissionToTitan/README.md

-# MissionToTitan
+# AEON
-This repository contains pykep classes in order to optimize a trajectory to Titan.
+This repository contains pykep classes in order to optimize a trajectory to a celestial body and its moon (as long as the ephemeris data exists!).

 ## Installation of Packages
 You will need to have a working version of pykep in order to run the scripts in this repository.
 Pykep is available via [pip](https://pip.pypa.io/en/stable/):